jaesparza/Loop-controller/Software/tunerControllerGen1/README.md

 * The firmware can be configured to control different kinds stepper motors at different speeds.
 * The LCD position bar can be recalibrated to represent approximate capacitance graphically between min and max values.
 * The LCD refresh rate can be reconfigured so it does not affect motor operation.
-* EEPROM Storage of last position
 * Easily portable to other architectures by changing the hw dependand class implementations (`Input.cpp`, `StepperMotor.cpp` and `UI.cpp`).

 Features to be implemented:
+* EEPROM Storage of last position
 * Softlimits to stop rotation movement if going below MIN or beyond MAX positions.
+* Calibration mode

+Investigate:
+* Stepper driver modification to ground ROSC pin?

 ## Software structure
 The control software is structured as depicted below.
 Comments after `##`